LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

 #. **Install TPLs on all required LC machines.**
-   This step need to be run on each of the machines named in Axom's standard host-configs.
+   This step needs to be run on each of the machines named in Axom's standard host-configs.
    When you are confident that everything is correct, become the service user ``atk`` via the following command::